Annual Reports & Budgets

 - For a quick reference, check out How Your Tax Dollar is Spent (PDF).

 The annual budget is the proposed plan for raising and spending money for all the projects, activities, events, personnel and services for the fiscal year (which runs July 1st to June 30th).
 It's state law that the Town operate under a balanced budget administered in accordance with the Local Government Budget and Fiscal Control Act.
 The budget incorporates the goals, priorities, and policies adopted by Town Council.
-See the previous adopted budgets for the Town.
+See the current and previous adopted budgets for the Town.

 Fund balance is a technical term used to describe the difference between the assets and liabilities reported in a governmental fund.
 For liquidity measurement purposes, fund balance is similar to the working capital of a private-sector business.
 In layman's terms, fund balance is often described as a savings account or "rainy day fund".
 Fund balance increases when revenues exceed expenditures and decreases when revenues are lower than expenditures.
 The North Carolina Local Government Commission (LGC) recommends all municipalities maintain a minimum fund balance of 8% of the prior year's expenditures.
 The Town's policy is to maintain an unassigned fund balance in the General Fund of at least 20%.
 The General Fund is the chief operating fund of the Town.
 Maintaining a healthy fund balance is important.
 Fund balance is a primary factor utilized by credit rating agencies to rate general obligation bonds issued by the Town.
 Check out our Financial Policies (PDF).